The Other Roughriders: Col. Torrey and Wyoming's Volunteer Cavalry

 While Theodore Roosevelt was elected vice president and later became president after the death of William McKinley, Col. Jay Torrey returned to his ranch in the Big Horn Basin where he lived until about 1906.
 He sold his Wyoming interests that year and moved to Missouri.
 Although he was a very successful and prosperous farmer, he failed in an attempt to represent Missouri in the U. S. Senate.
 After a trip to Wyoming in 1920, he became ill and died Dec.
 4 at West Plains, Mo.
 Roosevelt, the more famous rough rider, had died a year earlier.

-Editor’s note: The author originally published this article as one of his “Buffalo Bones” series, written for Wyoming newspapers in the 1980s while was working for the Wyoming State Archives and Historical Department.
+Editor’s note: The author originally published this article as one of his “Buffalo Bones” series, written for Wyoming newspapers in the 1980s while he was working for the Wyoming State Archives and Historical Department.
 We’ve republished it here with special thanks.

 For further reading and research